rli012/GDCRNATools/README.md

 ### 2.4 TMM normalization and voom transformation
-It has repeatedly shown that normalization is a critical way to ensure accurate estimation and detection of differential expression (DE) by removing systematic technical effects that occur in the data[@Robinsonscalingnormalizationmethod2010].
+It has repeatedly shown that normalization is a critical way to ensure accurate estimation and detection of differential expression (DE) by removing systematic technical effects that occur in the data(Robinson and Oshlack 2010).
 TMM normalization is a simple and effective method for estimating relative RNA production levels from RNA-seq data.
-Voom is moreover faster and more convenient than existing RNA-seq methods, and converts RNA-seq data into a form that can be analyzed using similar tools as for microarrays[@Lawvoomprecisionweights2014].
+Voom is moreover faster and more convenient than existing RNA-seq methods, and converts RNA-seq data into a form that can be analyzed using similar tools as for microarrays(Law et al. 2014).

-By running `gdcVoomNormalization()` function, raw counts data would be normalized by TMM method implemented in [edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)[@RobinsonedgeRBioconductorpackage2010] and further transformed by the voom method provided in [limma](http://bioconductor.org/packages/release/bioc/html/limma.html)[@Ritchielimmapowersdifferential2015a].
+By running `gdcVoomNormalization()` function, raw counts data would be normalized by TMM method implemented in [edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)(Robinson, McCarthy, and Smyth 2010) and further transformed by the voom method provided in [limma](http://bioconductor.org/packages/release/bioc/html/limma.html)(Ritchie et al. 2015).
 Low expression genes (logcpm < 1 in more than half of the samples) will be filtered out by default.
 All the genes can be kept by setting `filter=TRUE` in the `gdcVoomNormalization()`.